Dubai Taxes 2025: All taxes including the new corporate tax explained (UPDATE)

 Dubai is known for its tax-friendly policies.
 Companies operating in Dubai benefit from low tax rates and a simple tax system.
 However the government of Dubai has now introduced a new corporate tax system to raise revenue and diversify the economy.

-1. The new corporate income tax of 9% has been in effect since 1 June.
-An exemption amount of AED 375,000 (about 100,000$) profit applies.
+1. The new corporation tax of AED 9 % has been in force since 1 June 2023.
+An allowance of AED 375,000 (approx. € 100,000) profit applies.
 However, the specific rules for salaries and deductions have not yet been fully clarified.

-2. An average salary of AED 60,000 (16,000$) per month for a General Manager in Dubai is likely to be tax deductible, assuming it is market rate.
+2. An average salary of AED 60,000 (€15,000) per month for a General Manager in Dubai is likely to be tax deductible, assuming it is in line with market rates.

-3. For individuals and Freezones in the UAE, there is a turnover allowance of AED 1 million (approximately 270,000$).
-No registration or reporting requirements are required up to this amount.
+3. For private individuals and Freezones in the UAE, there is a turnover allowance of AED 1 million (approx. € 250,000).
+No registration or reporting obligations are required up to this amount.

-4. Mainland firms and non-qualified Freezones can take advantage of the "Small Business Relief", which is valid until 2026 and has a turnover limit of AED 3 million (about 816,000$).
+4. Mainland companies and non-qualified Freezones can use the "Small Business Relief", which is valid until 2026 and provides for a turnover limit of AED 3 million (approx. € 750,000).

 5. Commercial corporate income tax does not apply to capital gains or dividends, even for holding companies incorporated in the UAE.